polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 ## Importing a Module Crate

-The first thing you need to do to add you new module is to import the crate using your runtime's `Cargo.toml` file.
+The first thing you need to do to add the Contract module is to import the `srml_contract` crate in your runtime's `Cargo.toml` file.
 If you want a proper primer into Cargo References, you should check out [their official documentation](https://doc.rust-lang.org/cargo/reference/index.html).

 Open `contract-chain/runtime/Cargo.toml` and you will see a file which lists all the dependencies your runtime has, for example the [Balances module](https://crates.parity.io/srml_balances/index.html):